 The important thing (at least for me) is to continually evaluate my times of busyness to see if they are worth it in the end.
 Are these busy times allowing me to simplify and slow down later on, or are they snowballing into more busy, more busy, more busy?

 I’m naturally a workaholic, so it’s easy for me to fall into the “busy for busyness’ sake” camp (I suspect some of you can relate!)
-I have had to intentionally choose to slow down and simplify when I eventually achieve my goals — and although it’s difficult to do, I can’t say I’ve ever regretted it.
+I have had to intentionally choose to slow down and simplify when I eventually achieve my goals — and although it’s difficult to do, I can say I’ve NEVER regretted it.

-Are you in a busy and “too full” season of life right now?
+Are you in a busy or “too full” season of life right now?

 DON’T let yourself feel guilty or like you are doing something “wrong”!

 But DO stop and evaluate whether your busyness is getting you anywhere.

 Have you enjoyed simpler times as a result of busier times?
 Or are you just busy being busy?

 Whether it’s a few hours of busy to experience a simpler day, or a few years of busy to achieve a simpler lifestyle, I think it’s only natural that a (mostly) simple life requires (some) busy!